How Long Should a Cover Letter Be and What Should Be Included?

 [Featured image] A woman in a maroon shirt holding a cup of coffee looks over her cover letter and smiles.

-A cover letter can be anything between half a page and a full-page long.
+A cover letter should be between a half and a full page long.
 Generally, you should aim for a cover letter word count of 250 to 400 words and about three to six paragraphs.

 A short, concise cover letter serves as a written introduction to a prospective employer and outlines why you’re the best fit for the job.
-The cover letter, which you submit alongside your resume, highlights your experience and helps explain how your skills and personality will complement the company.
+The cover letter you submit alongside your resume highlights your experience and helps explain how your skills and personality will complement the company.

 In addition to asking how long a cover letter should be, you might also wonder what to write.
-To help, we’ll provide tips on the length, offer an outline to follow, and highlight writing suggestions that can impress and inspire the hiring managers to invite you for an interview.
+Discover tips on how long a cover letter should be, offer an outline to follow, and highlight writing suggestions that can impress and inspire the hiring managers to invite you for an interview.

-A cover letter should take up at least half or a whole page, but not longer.
+A cover letter should be at least half a page or a whole page, but not longer.
 Shorter is better.

-The length is also dependent on how you plan to send the cover letter, either in the body of an email or as a separate attachment.
-If you send your letter in an email, it should lean more towards a half-page.
+The length also depends on how you plan to send the cover letter, either in the body of an email or as a separate attachment.
+If you send your letter in an email, it should lean towards a half-page.
 If it’s an attachment, you can go a bit longer, but not longer than a page.

 Although all options are acceptable, crafting your cover letter in an email gets instant visibility as opposed to an attachment that the recipient must open after reading your email.
 Check for delivery directions in the job description.
-If there aren’t any directions, an email will be the best option for you.
+If the description doesn’t include specific directions, an email will be your best option.

 What should be included in your cover letter?
-Here’s an outline of the cover letter sections and the information each paragraph should include:
+Consider this outline of the cover letter sections and the information each paragraph should include:

 Contact information and greeting